carmaa/inception/README.md

 The world's forensics experts, governments and three-letter acronym agencies are using [similar tools] [2] already, so why not?
 Inception is free, as in beer.
 A professional equivalent tool will set you back ~10 000 USD.
 Hack back!

+### Caveats

+OS X > 10.7.2 and Windows > 8.1 disables FireWire DMA when the user has locked the OS and thus prevents inception.
+The tool will still work while a user is logged on.
+However, this is a less probable attack scenario IRL.

+In addition, OS X Mavericks > 10.8.2 on Ivy Bridge (>= 2012 Macs) have enabled VT-D, effectively blocking DMA requests and thwarting all inception modules.
+Look for `vtd[0] fault` entries in your log/console.

 Key data